Cautious optimization via data informativity

 \subsection{Data-based contraction analysis for nonlinear systems}

-Consider the autonomous discrete- or continuous-time system given by either where $\hat{\phi}: \mathbb{R}^n \rightarrow \mathbb{R}^n$ is an unknown function.
-We consider noisy measurements~\eqref{eq:Y-W} as described in Section~\ref{sec:problem}.
-Therefore $\hat{\phi}=\phi^\theta$ for some $\theta\in\Theta=\calZ(N)$.
-In the continuous-time case, this means that we collect noisy measurements of the derivative of the state at a finite set of states (see~\cite{JE-JC:23-tac} for a discussion on this assumption).
+Consider the autonomous discrete- or continuous-time system given by either where $\hat{\phi}: \mathbb{R}^n \rightarrow \mathbb{R}^n$ is an unknown function. { We consider noisy measurements~\eqref{eq:Y-W} as described in Section~\ref{sec:problem}.
+Performing set-valued regression with this data, we obtain $\hat{\phi}=\phi^\theta$ for some $\theta\in\Theta=\calZ(N)$.
+In the continuous-time case, this means that we collect noisy measurements of the derivative of the state at a finite set of states.
+In most applications, these derivative measurements need to be determined from collected state measurements (see e.g.~\cite{JE-JC:23-tac} for a discussion on this assumption).}